fredjaya/mutscape/readme.md

 Output: `GCF_003254395.2_Amel_HAv3.1_genomic.dict`

 Note: no read group info in *.dict
-- may not need to use downstream?
-- bwa mem step below will be different to source (read group not specified)
+- read groups are added in step 7, after duplicates are marked

-### 4. BWA-MEM
+#### 4. BWA-MEM

 Suggested use for Illumina paired-end reads longer than ~70:
 ```